indexiatech/antiquity/README.md

 antiquity
 =========

-Antiquity - A graph versioning support.
+Antiquity - A versioned graph.

-Antiquity provides history support for graph vertices and edges by extending the standard behavior of persistancy operations such as adding, modifying and removing graph elements.
+Antiquity is a versioned graph with full history support for graph elements.

-Antiquity is based on Tinkerpop Blueprints project in order to abstract the graph db negotiation and support verious graph engines.
+Antiquity is not tight to any specific graph database, this is achieved by using Tinkerpop Blueprints project (http://blueprints.tinkerpop.com) which provides an abstraction layer for graph underlines.